DataDog/documentation/content/en/account_management/_index.md

 ### Profile

 Your profile is how others in your organization recognize you in Datadog.
-Set or update your name, email address, and title here.
+Set or update your name, email address, and title from the [Profile tab][11] within the **Personal Settings** page.

 To update your picture, create an account on [Gravatar][1] and associate it with your email address.